 Clarity was the purpose of neoclassical orchestration.
 It was accomplished in exemplary fashion in 1917 by Prokofiev in his Symphony No. 1.
 Stravinsky’s orchestral style from the 1920s through the 1950s matched his neoclassical compositional style, and he is primarily responsible for the evolution of these techniques.
 His materials are controlled and contrapuntal, the parts soloistic, and the effect quite impersonal.
-Many twentieth-century composers, including Copland, Carter, Barber, and Piston employed neoclassical scoring techniques at times.
+Many 20th century composers, including Copland, Carter, Barber, and Piston employed neoclassical scoring techniques at times.

 There was a return to fullness of sound and a more passionate romantic spirit among many composers.
 Bartok and Hindemith, Shostakovich and Prokofiev, Britten and Vaughan Williams, Copland, Schuman, Harris, and Hanson can all be included in this group.
 In general, large-scale forces were employed in all sections, particularly percussion.
 Not integrated with any particular compositional style, neoromantic scoring traits are evident in the works of such diverse composers as Honegger and Piston.
 There was a dichotomy, however, between the orchestrations in this style and those created by more avant-garde experimental composers.

-The experimentalists or avant-garde faction in the twentieth century created works in order to expand the vocabulary and often the very precepts of an art form.
+The experimentalists or avant-garde faction in the 20th century created works in order to expand the vocabulary and often the very precepts of an art form.
 Exoticism for its own sake has been applied to orchestration, with varied results.
 An early successful venture for the percussion ensemble was Ionization, written by Edgar Varese in 1931.
 Penderecki and Ligeti both helped establish a new style with the use of sound masses, clusters, microtones, and innovative percussion.
-Numerous composers borrowed from non-European resources and developed music with Oriental and jazz elements.
+Numerous composers borrowed from non-European resources and developed music with asian and jazz elements.
 Electronic instruments and tape recordings were being combined with orchestral textures, as were acoustic sound sources previously not considered appropriate for the concert hall.
 Unusual seating arrangements and theatrical antics were added to the business of music making.
 Aleatoric or improvisatory elements became commonplace techniques, and their notation had a significant impact on the appearance of modern scores.